 - 8.1 National planning policy only requires planning applications of a certain scale and nature to be accompanied by Flood Risk Assessments.
-However, given the severity of river and surface water flooding in Tewkesbury Borough and the potential impact of cumulative development, it is considered necessary to require all applications except those proposing minor development1 to be accompanied by detailed information in relation to the flooding.
+However, given the severity and sensitivity of flooding from all sources in Tewkesbury Borough, and the potential impact of cumulative development, it is considered necessary to require all applications except those proposing minor development1 to be accompanied by an appropriate level of information in relation to the flooding.
 This information shall be submitted in the form of a Water Management Statement (WMS), which will be a validation requirement for such schemes. - 8.2 The WMS is as a crucial element in managing flood risk and it is advised that appropriate details should be submitted to and agreed with the Council's Development Management team prior to the submission of a planning application.
 The WMS should involve several stages: